Board of Directors

 This path has truly changed her life and she is grateful for the many teachers that have pushed her along with loving kindness.
 She is a volunteer coordinator at our Wednesday night sangha and loves being surrounded by the support that this community has to offer.

-Denise Owens, Secretary, joined the Insight Meditation Community of Charlotte in 2013 in an effort to become more skilled in present moment mindfulness to enhance her patient treatments.
+Denise Owens, Vice Chair, joined the Insight Meditation Community of Charlotte in 2013 in an effort to become more skilled in present moment mindfulness to enhance her patient treatments.
 In the process she has found the teachings and her practice to have a positive effect on all aspects of her life.
 Denise has gratefully participated in the annual IMCC retreats.
 She currently serves on the Metta committee.
 She has also served on the board of the Piedmont District of the North Carolina Physical Therapy Association.

 Program: This committee plans and organizes most of the activities and events taking place in our sangha – including guest speakers, the annual residential retreat, the classes and daylong retreats, the movie nights, book discussion groups, community service and the Wednesday night volunteer coordinators.
 This committee is also in charge of the content on Wednesday nights, including the multi-week Wednesday night series and guest teachers, as well as the monthly practice discussions and the weekly beginners’ instruction.

 Personnel: The Personnel committee reviews and proposes to the Board people to serve on the Board of Directors, on the various board committees and as Dharma leaders.
 The committee also reviews potential guest leaders for Wednesday evenings.